samKit88/My-projects/README.md

-My first readme
-ALX course is great
+this is read me file